bshurick/production-demo/README.md

 1. In Admin -> Config Repositories add this repository (branch 'main') with `pipeline/*.yaml` in "GoCD YAML files pattern"
 1. In Rules set Allow -> Pipeline Group -> prod-demo
 1. In 'Agents' tab select a running agent and hit 'Enable'

+Note that the docker containers would be easy to run in a cloud environment, with agents installed on production environments and the server running on a separate "Pipelines" environment.

 ## What is the best way to compare model results using this template?